Do you accept my dental insurance plan?

 "Will my benefits be the same or different depending on who I choose?"
 Many times your insurance benefit percentage is the same whether you choose an "in-network" provider" or an "out of network" provider.
 And sometimes they are slightly different.
 Your insurance company can help you determine your benefits for "in network" and "out of network" providers.
 There are many different insurance plans and levels of coverage so if you are unsure, contact your insurance company directly and ask them if you can go to any dentist you choose and what your benefits will be.
 They will have the most current benefit information for you and your family.
 This information is usually available online with your dental insurance company.

-We provide detailed treatment plans with all the information necessary for you to determine your insurance coverage.
+We provide detailed treatment plans with all the information necessary for you to work with your insurance should you wish to inquire about your coverage and benefits.

 We do not participate in "DMO", Dental Maintenance Organizations, or Medi-Cal dental plans.
 You can contact your insurance directly for assistance locating a provider for these plans.